PaloAltoNetworks/terraform-templates/automation_container/README.md

 ### How to build the container

-This images is on Dockerhub at `gunjan5/terraform_ansible` if you don't want to build it locally.
+This image is on Dockerhub at [`gunjan5/terraform_ansible`](https://hub.docker.com/r/gunjan5/terraform_ansible/) if you don't want to build it locally.
 Run the following command to pull the image.

 `docker pull gunjan5/terraform_ansible:latest`